zer0x64/padding-oracle-rs/README.md

 # padding-oracle-rs
-A simple Rust crate to exploit CBC-PKCS7 padding oracles
+A simple Rust crate to exploit CBC-PKCS7 padding oracles.

+See `decrypt` in crate documentation or the examples on how to use.